kuzzleio/documentation-old/plugin-reference/source/includes/_plugin-prerequisites.md

 ### Custom Plugin configuration

-When initializing a Plugin, Kuzzle calls its `init(customConfig, context)` method, passing the [context](/plugin-reference/#the-plugin-context) and the custom configuration.
+When initializing a Plugin, Kuzzle calls its `init(customConfig, context)` method, passing the [context](/plugin-reference/#the-plugin-context) and the plugin's custom configuration.

 Custom configuration parameters are specified for each plugin in the `plugins` object of the [Kuzzle configuration file](#configuring-kuzzle).

 ```json
 {